yundung/yundung.github.io/_posts/2025-05-25-cultural-sensitivity.md

 ### Technology in Service of Tradition

-While BUDA employs state-of-the-art technologies—such as **high-resolution imaging**, **linked open data**, and an **open-source infrastructure**[^2], these tools are never ends in themselves.
+While BUDA employs state-of-the-art technologies, such as **high-resolution imaging**, **linked open data**, and an **open-source infrastructure**[^2], these tools are never ends in themselves.
 They are designed to support, rather than override, the traditional uses and meanings of the texts.
 > "BDRC digitizes endangered Buddhist manuscripts for long-term preservation and creates digital tools to support access and research."
 > — [Buddhist Digital Resource Center](https://www.bdrc.io/programs/)